Note for Coronavirus response period:

 Shelters are operating, promoting social distancing to the greatest degree possible, and following SFDPH guidance on handwashing, cleaning, and disinfecting.

 We are processing active housing referrals.
 All housing programs are operating under the Shelter in Place Order.
 Congregate sites are operating with minimum staff levels, and scattered site participants are receiving high-touch remote case management.

 Larkin Street Academy is providing remote tutoring, distance learning, and tele-support to participants.

 Case managers and clinicians are checking in with youth daily by phone.
 Youth who are accessing the ECC can use the Wellness Room for privacy during a therapy call.
 Behavioral health groups are temporarily paused.

 DPH has deployed staff from smaller youth clinic sites (Larkin Street, Cole Street, and 3rd Street) to larger clinics that have greater capacity to respond to COVID-19.
 Young people with non-COVID-19-related medical needs are referred to alternative clinic sites, and those in need of COVID-19 testing or treatment follow the SFDPH protocol.

-Provides coed emergency housing, crisis intervention and counseling to runaway or homeless youth (age 12-17) who have come to San Francisco County.
-Length of stay may be up to 20 nights as long as the house rules are followed.
-Meals, showers and clothing vouchers are provided to shelter residents.
-Individuals must be out of the shelter during the day.
-Shelter staff work with shelter residents to establish their next step, such as family reunification, foster care placement or independent living referrals.
-Also provides referrals to substance abuse programs and educational information about AIDS.
-Bilingual Spanish speaking, and gay and lesbian staff are on site nightly.
+Provides emergency housing, crisis intervention, and counseling to youth experiencing homelessness and runaways.
+Length of stay may be up to twenty nights, as long as client follows house rules.
+Provides meals, showers, and clothing vouchers shelter residents.
+Client must leave the shelter during the day.
+Staff work with residents to plan next steps, such as family reunification, foster care placement, etc. Also makes independent living referrals.
+Also refers to substance abuse programs and educational information about AIDS.
+Bilingual and LGBT staff are on site nightly.

 Diamond Youth Shelter